 Forex, gold coin prices continue to rise at Iran’s free market

-Each Bahar-e Azadi gold coin was sold at the price of 8.80 million rials at Iran's free market on Tuesday.
+Each Bahar-e Azadi gold coin was sold at the price of 8.81 million rials at Iran's free market on Sunday, Fars News Agency reported on Dec.
+29.

-Each Bahar-e Azadi gold coin was presented at the price of 8.78 million rials on Monday.
+On Saturday, each Bahar-e Azadi gold coin was presented at the price of 8.725 million rials.

-The Bahar-e Azadi Coin is an Iranian limited circulation minted gold coin offered by the Central Bank of Iran (CBI).
+The Bahar-e Azadi Coin is an Iranian limited circulation minted gold coin offered by the Central Bank of Iran.

-The U.S. dollar was also sold at the price of 29,800 rials at the free market on Tuesday, while the Euro was presented at the price of 40,650 rials.
+The U.S. dollar was also sold at the price of 30,100 rials at the free market today, while the euro was presented at the price of 41,200 rials.

 Iran's national currency, the rial, lost about 50 percent of its foreign exchange value in less than a week in October 2012, standing at 35,500 versus the dollar.
 It was close to 10,000 in early 2011.